 They have a tan face, with grey hair on their crown.
-Around the edge of their face and ears white tufted hairs give this marmoset a unique appearance.
+Around the edge of their face and ears, white tufted hairs give this marmoset a unique appearance.
 They average around 20 cms in length, with their black-striped tail a further 29 cms on average.
 The males weigh around 230 up to 350 grams, and the females just under 200 grams.
-They feed on fruits, saps, insects, small mammals and other such food sources.
+They feed on fruits, saps, insects, small mammals, and other such food sources.

 A study took place with a number of Geoffroy’s Tufted-ear Marmosets in captivity.
 A recorded sound of a power drill was played and little reaction took place.
-A recorded sound of a hawk was then played, and the marmosets froze and exhibited anti-predatory behaviour.
+A recorded sound of a hawk was then played, and the marmosets froze and exhibited anti-predatory behavior.
 This tells us that they most probably use auditory cues as they were associating the sound with potential danger.

 Another study took place with captive Geoffroy’s Tufted-ear Marmosets in the San Diego Wild Animal Park.
 This time a model snake was left out at certain times in the morning and in the evening.
 Days later the marmosets continued to visually survey the area.
-This suggests that they are capable of using experiences to guide their antipredatory behaviour.
+This suggests that they are capable of using experiences to guide their antipredatory behavior.

 This species is also known as the White-fronted Marmoset, and sometimes known as the White-fronted Monkey.

 They usually maintain social groups of around 15 to 20 marmosets.
 The gestation period for the Geoffroy’s Tufted-eared Marmoset is around 140-145 days before giving birth to one or two young marmosets.

 Further Information on the Geoffroy’s Tufted-ear Marmoset:

 E-mail to add your Geoffroy’s Tufted-ear Marmoset related website.